abbasiehsan1991/Clean-Architecture-with-more-kotlin/README.md

 # AndroidCleanArchitecture
-## Language Kotlin
+## Language
+Kotlin

+Sample Android application based on CleanArchitecture and MVVM pattern for it's presentation layer.
-I tried to have an implementation of MVVP and CleanArchitecture together ;) This app has 3 main layer:
+This app has 3 main layer:
   * Domain
   * Data
   * Presentation

-I Created this project by using of
+I Created this project by using of thses libraries and technologies :
+* CleanArchitecture
+* MVVM Pattern
+* Dagger2
+* Coroutine
+* LiveData
 * DataBinding
-* Room libraries
+* Room

-* with the power of Dagger :)
-* And I used Coroutine for the first time too :)
+## Author
+abbasiehsan1991